Wages for Housework: Relation with Global Women's Strike

+These campaigns also helped women fight for compensation for household work.
+The women argued that women are a necessary part of the workforce, and therefore deserve to be paid for their work.
+In 2000 GWS was launched and helped put more attention on women income in the household.
+The movement helped begin the reconstruction of how the economic system values domestic labor.
+Simona Jokubauskaite and Alyssa Schneebaum discuss how there is a hidden gem in unpaid household work and society is yet to realize the potential that domestic labor could add to the economy.

 Controversies

 Critics have argued that providing wages for housework could further reinforce or institutionalize specific gendered roles vis-à-vis housework, and care work more broadly.
 Rather than providing wages for housework, they argue, the goal should be liberation from it and the demeaning and subordinating role of "housewife".
 Instead feminists should focus on increasing women's opportunities in the paid workforce with pay equity, while promoting a more equal distribution of unpaid work in the household.
 Proponents of Wages for Housework also support equal opportunity and pay equity, however, they argue that entering the workforce does not sufficiently challenge the social role of women in the household nor result in a more equitable distribution of unpaid care work.
 In fact, more often than not, women who have entered the paid workforce often face a "double shift" of work, the first paid work in the labor market and the second unpaid housework.
 According to one global estimate, women spend 4.5 hours of unpaid work per day, twice as many hours as men do on average.

 Other criticisms include the concern that providing wages for housework would commodify intimate human relationships of love and care and would subsume them into capitalist relations.
 However, proponents of wages for housework contest this "reductive view" of their proposal.
 For instance, according to Silvia Federici the demand for wages for housework is not just about remuneration for unpaid work or women's financial empowerment and independence.
 Rather, it is also a political perspective and a revolutionary strategy to make invisible work more visible, to demystify and disrupt the structural reliance of capitalism on the unpaid work of (mostly) women, and to subvert the supposed natural social role of "housewife" that capital has invented for women.

 The payment of wages for housework would also require capital to pay for the immense amount of unpaid care work (undertaken largely by women) that currently reproduces the labor force.
 According to a report by Oxfam and the Institute for Women's Policy Research, the monetary value of unpaid care work is estimated at nearly $11 trillion a year.
 This amounts to an enormous subsidy to the capitalist economy, and paying for it would likely render the current system uneconomic, subverting the social relations in the process.